Chaideo/Meter_Reading/README.md

 # Meter_Reading
-using darkflow for Custom dataset
+Using YOlO for Custom dataset